manatlan/htag/docs/calling_an_event.md

         self+=Tag.input(_value="default", js="tag.focus()")
 ```

-So, every time the Tag 'App' is rendered, it creates an input field, and take the focus (`tag` is a special js var, in this context, to quickly access to the input element) (BTW : it should be named 'self' to be more consistent, perhaps before 1.0.0 version).
+So, every time the Tag 'App' is rendered, it creates an input field, and take the focus (`tag` is a special js var, in this context, to quickly access to the input element)

+**For versions > 0.9.13** : `tag` is now deprecated in favor of `self`.
+You can use both, to refer to the js/nodeElement of the tag, but prefer to use `self` ;-)

 Another approach could be :